right4mat/logSectionAnalyzer/README.md

 # Log Section Analyzer

-A powerful web-based tool for analyzing geometric properties of log cross-sections from images.
+A web-based tool built for my father for analyzing geometric properties of log cross-sections from images.
 This application processes black-and-white images of log sections and automatically extracts key geometric measurements and properties.

 ## Features